smarter-project/smarter-cni/README.md

 We use dnsmasq running in a docker container (named **mydns**) to provide the facility for pods that use host-networking to find a deployed pod by name.

-The container image is pulled from the public registry: ```registry.gitlab.com/arm-research/smarter/smarter-dnsmasq:v0.5.1```
+The container image is pulled from the public registry: ```registry.gitlab.com/arm-research/smarter/smarter-dnsmasq/smarter-dnsmasq:v0.5.1```

-Instructions for building the image can be found in the **dnsmasq** directory in the smarter-dnsmasq repository
+Instructions for building the image can be found in the **dnsmasq** directory in the smarter-dnsmasq repository.

 ## Loopback